evilsocket/opensnitch/wiki/GUI-known-problems.md

 If you're running GNOME you need to install this extension -> https://github.com/ubuntu/gnome-shell-extension-appindicator (check if it's available for your distribution)

+See the instructions detailed below to see how enable it.

 ### GUI takes 10 to 20s to show up

 Same problem than above, sytray icons not supported.
-Install the `gnome-shell-extension-appindicator`.
+Install the `gnome-shell-extension-appindicator`, and follow the instructions detailed below.

 ### OpenSnitch icon does not show up on Gnome-Shell